Mystery fiction: Locked-room mystery

 The locked-room mystery is a subgenre of detective fiction.
 The crime—almost always murder—is committed in circumstances under which it was seemingly impossible for the perpetrator to commit the crime and/or evade detection in the course of getting in and out of the crime scene.
 The genre was established in the 19th century.
-Poe's The Murders in the Rue Morgue (1841) is considered the first locked-room mystery; since then, other authors have used the scheme.
+Poe's "The Murders in the Rue Morgue" (1841) is considered the first locked-room mystery; since then, other authors have used the scheme.
 John Dickson Carr was recognized as a master of the genre and his The Hollow Man was recognized by a panel of 17 mystery authors and reviewers as the best locked-room mystery of all time in 1981.
 The crime in question typically involves a crime scene with no indication as to how the intruder could have entered or left, i.e., a locked room.
 Following other conventions of classic detective fiction, the reader is normally presented with the puzzle and all of the clues, and is encouraged to solve the mystery before the solution is revealed in a dramatic climax.

+Occult detective fiction

+Occult detective fiction centers around the investigation of supernatural phenomena in the absence of or in concert with criminal investigation.
+Like cozy mysteries, the detective may be an amateur sleuth or otherwise not associated with the police.
+Supernatural elements typically occur in a world where magic is not diegetically usual, common, or expected; other stories such as Sir Arthur Conan Doyle's The Hound of the Baskervilles utilizes phenomena to misdirect the reader and investigator from a solution grounded in reality.

+While the paranormal and occult are long-standing occurrences in fiction, Horace Walpole's 1764 The Castle of Otranto and its supernatural elements constituted a prominent influence for late 18th century literature and future works of occult mystery.
+Additions to the genre extend beyond written novels into television, podcasts, and videogames.